Employee Handbook, United States Based Employees

 Orientation and Employee Information

-The Office of Human Resources maintains a file for each employee containing all the relevant and necessary information about your employment with NYIT.
+The Office of Human Resources maintains a file for each employee containing all the relevant and necessary information about your employment with New York Tech.
 This information is kept confidential, subject to the College's legal obligations and rights to collect and use personal information.
-To ensure that your file is up to date at all times, notify the Office of Human Resources as soon as possible of any changes in your name, telephone number, home address, marital status, number of dependents, dependent's educational status, beneficiary designations, individuals to notify in case of emergency, and if you earn any academic degrees from NYIT or another institution of higher learning during your employment here.
+To ensure that your file is up to date at all times, notify the Office of Human Resources-Benefits Division at firstname.lastname@example.org as soon as possible of any changes in your legal name, marital status, number of dependents, dependent's educational status, and beneficiary designations.
+For changes to your telephone number, home address, preferred first name, or individuals to notify in case of emergency, please use the Self-Service Application.

 Equal Employment Opportunity